Skip to content

 The maximum number of posts you would like to display.
 If there are not enough posts, only the number of available posts will display.

-Show/Hide Elements
+Post Elements

 Allows you to toggle which content to display in each post.
 Currently you can display the image, date, and excerpt.
 The title will always display.
 If the image is enabled but the source post doesn’t have an image, a placeholder will display.